Paul Goodman: Education

 Goodman's thoughts on education came from his interest in progressive education and his experience with the Berkeley Free Speech Movement and free university movement.

 Goodman invokes "human nature" as multifaceted and unearthed by new culture, institutions, and proposals.
 He offers no common definition of "human nature" and suggests that no common definition is needed even when claiming that some action is "against human nature".
 Goodman contends that humans are animals with tendencies and that a "human nature" forms between the human and an environment he deems suitable: a continually reinvented "free" society with a culture developed from and for the search for human powers.
 When denied this uninhibited growth, human nature is shackled, culture purged, and education impossible, regardless of the physical institution of schooling.
+Goodman saw himself as continuing the work started by John Dewey.

 To Goodman, education aims to form a common humanity and, in turn, create a "worthwhile" world.
 He figured that "natural" human development has similar aims, which is to say that education and "growing up" are identical.
 "Mis-education", in comparison, has less to do with education or growing up, and is rather a brainwashing process of inculcating a singular worldview that discounts personal experience and feelings, with fearfulness and insecurity towards other worldviews.
 As outlined in Growing Up Absurd, a dearth of "worthwhile opportunities" in a society precludes both education and growing up.
 Goodman contended that a lack of community, patriotism, and honor stunts the normal development of human nature and leads to "resigned or fatalistic" youth.
 This resignation leads youth to "role play" the qualities expected of them.

 Goodman's books on education extol the medieval university and advocated for alternative institutions of instruction.
 He advocates for replacing compulsory schooling with various forms of education more specific to individual interests, including the choice to not attend any school.
 He argues that the busyness of American high schools and extracurricular activities preclude students from developing their individual interests, and that students should spend years away from schooling before working towards a liberal arts college degree.
-Goodman believes in dismantling large educational institutions to create small college federations.
-Goodman saw himself as continuing the work started by John Dewey.
+Goodman believes in dismantling large educational institutions to create small college federations and "alternative colleges" that promoted direct relations between faculty and students.
+He was encouraged by the free university movement's initiative, as students actively pursued their genuine interests outside the traditional academic constraints of credits and requirements.
+This independent drive affirmed his belief that students have both the right and ability to organize as an exploited political class, assert their perspectives, and promote their views.
+He was discouraged when students did not express as much interest as he had in the Western tradition.

 His works on American school social criticism were among the first in a 1960s body of literature that became known as the romantic critics of education.
 Critics of public schools borrowed his ideas for years after the 1960 publication of Growing Up Absurd, and Goodman's ideas on education reverberated for decades.